thomasgtaylor/how.wtf/content/blog/2024-01-14-a-guide-for-deploying-cloudformation-with-cli-using-rain.md

 ## View logs of deployments

-Another powerful feature of `rain` is that is can display _sensible_ logs for stack deployments.
+Another powerful feature of `rain` is that it can display _sensible_ logs for stack deployments.

 ### Using log command